maxday/10k/README.private.md

 - IT WILL BE BETTER TO BE ON THE HOMEPAGE AND FIRST page- to be even more sure we should start the description with a letter "A"

+## NEW TO do:
+- 1 folder for each language.
+- gzip via node i guess
+- maybe do offline mode like a-apart

 ## TO DO:
 - aldo :
   - 2 ou 3 pages interfaces (homepage (upload), visualiation, pie chart?)